victordibia/peacasso/README.md

 Because you deserve a nice UI and great workflow that makes exploring stable diffusion models fun!
 But seriously, here are a few things that make Peacasson interesting:

 - **Easy installation**.
-Instead of cobbling together command line scripts, Peacasso provides a pip install flow and a UI that supports a set of carefully selected default operartions.
+Instead of cobbling together command line scripts, Peacasso provides a `pip install` flow and a UI that supports a set of curated default operations.
 - **UI with good defaults**.
 The current implementation of Peacasso provides a UI for basic operations - text and image based prompting, remixing generated images as prompts, model parameter selection.
+Also covers the little things .. like light and dark mode.
 - **Python API**.
 While the UI is the focus here, there is an underlying python api which will bake in experimentation features (e.g. saving intermediate images in the sampling loop, exploring model explanations etc. . see roadmap below).

-Clearly, Peacasso might not be for those interested in low level code.
+Clearly, Peacasso (UI) might not be for those interested in low level code.

 ## Requirements and Installation

-- Step 1: **HuggingFace Access**
+- Step 1: **Access to Weights via HuggingFace **

   Access to the diffusion model weights requires a HuggingFace model account and access token.
 Please create an account at [huggingface.co](https://huggingface.co/), get an [access token](https://huggingface.co/settings/tokens) and agree to the model terms [here](https://huggingface.co/CompVis/stable-diffusion-v1-4).
 Next, create a `HF_API_TOKEN` environment variable containing your token. `export HF_API_TOKEN=your_token`.
 Note that the first time you run peacasso, the weights for the SD model are [cached locally](https://huggingface.co/transformers/v4.0.1/installation.html#caching-models) on your machine.
+In theory, you can download the weights, and run peacasso by pointing to the folder with the weights.

 - Step 2: **Verify Environment - Pythong 3.7+ and CUDA**
   Setup and verify that your python environment is `python 3.7` or higher (preferably, use Conda).
 Also verify that you have CUDA installed correctly (`torch.cuda.is_available()` is true) and your GPU has about [7GB of VRAM memory](https://stability.ai/blog/stable-diffusion-public-release).